-However, nobody (especially GP’s – being the caring professional) likes to feel impotent, unable to offer much assistance to those in need.
+However, nobody (especially GPs – being the caring professionals they are) likes to feel impotent, unable to offer much assistance to those in need.

 Snoring is far from benign: the social consequences for the snorer (and partner) demand help.
 Yet, first-line therapy for benign snoring i.e. without hypersomnolence or relevant co-morbidities, is a device prescribed by a dentist.

 Snorer.me Signposting™ is merely a triage tool.
-It captures in the individual’s own time, sufficient patient assessment data to permit a professional to:
+It captures in the individual’s own time, sufficient patient assessment data to permit a suitably trained professional to:

 - Screen for obstructive sleep apnoea (and relevant co-morbidities)